beazt123/homemade-ai-assistant/README.md

 	- Can implement sound features for both windows and OS by modifying the `SoundEngine` class to adapt to the current OS.
 	- Need a library that can play sound asynchronously for linux.
 	- Modify or extend the SoundEngine class into different versions for different OSes.
-- [ ] Improve speed of CMD assistant
 - [ ] Adjust for ambient noise only when needed.
 Incorporate with user analytics.
 Only when needed := Fail to twice in a row := Kena default command twice in a row